Project-Pandora-Game/pandora-documentation/asset_creation/Asset_creation_tutorial.md

 # Understanding the code behind assets

 All assets are in `src/assets/` of the pandora-assets repository.\
-For instance in `src/assets/bottoms/jeans_shorts/`, you can find the `jeans_shorts.asset.ts` file with the asset's code.
+For instance in `src/assets/collars/heart_choker/`, you can find the `heart_choker.asset.ts` file with the asset's code.

 _Note: The name of the `.asset.ts` file **must** match the name of the folder it is inside._